-I decided to write this because recently, while working as an accountability and weight loss coach, a few of my coaching clients asked if baked beans are healthy.
+I decided to write this because recently,while working as an accountability and weight loss coach, a few of my coaching clients asked if baked beans are healthy.
 When tracking their food, they noticed baked beans were a good source of fibre, but they also weren’t sure how to think about the fact that they come in a tin with added ingredients.

 Yes, baked beans can be healthy.
 They are high in fibre and contain plant-based protein, but they also come in a processed sauce that can include added sugar and salt.
 Whether they support your weight loss and health goals depends on the type you choose and how much you eat.

-Keep reading to learn which canned beans are healthiest, how baked beans fit into weight loss, and whether they count as ultra-processed food.
+As an English person, I’ll admit I’m slightly biased here, as for us Brits beans on toast is one of life’s great meals!
+Anyway, keep reading to learn which canned beans are healthiest, how baked beans fit into weight loss, and whether they count as ultra-processed food.

 A Quick History of Baked Beans